tonykle/tonykle.github.io/about/index.md

   credit: WeGraphics
 ---

-I am currently working as a Software Engineer at Milliman in Seattle, WA.
-I primarily enjoy working with progressive front-end technologies to create interactive user interfaces.
-These technologies include, but are not limited to, JavaScript (ES6), React.js, jQuery, Sass, and bundlers like webpack.
-I also work closely with testing frameworks such as Selenium.
-I am a graduate of the University of Washington in Seattle, WA.
+I am currently working as a Software Engineer at Milliman.
+I primarily enjoy working with progressive front-end technologies to create interactive web user interfaces.
+I also enjoy writing tests for the software I create. am a graduate of the University of Washington in Seattle, WA.

 ## How I got into Programming